 Rise Haunted House - Hammond, LA

-The Rise Haunted House returns again for 2019.
+The Rise Haunted House returns again this fall.
 Their story features a hidden laboratory where wild experimentation was performed to create the walking dead.
 There are three haunted attractions totaling 10,000 square feet of fear.
 The Rise Haunted House unleashed the dark souls that invite you inside.
 Next is the Rise Asylum and then the Rise Hayride.
 Operation Deadly Assault Zombie Paintball has moved 300 feet and is run by Southern Extreme Adventures which features a paintball hayride as you hunt the undead.
 Doors open at 7 pm.

 The 13th Gate - Baton Rouge, LA